ervandew/eclim/src/doc/content/guides/troubleshoot.rst

    - Windows:

-     - open a dos prompt and make sure you are one the same drive as you eclipse installation (if it's on your D: drive, then type "D:" at the prompt and hit enter.
+     - open a dos prompt and make sure you are on the same drive as your eclipse installation (if it's on your D: drive, then type "D:" at the prompt and hit enter.
      - Then type out the path to your eclim script and append the command you